When you run:

 auto-editor example.mp4 --edit audio:0.05,stream=0

-To be precise, you're writing the syntax-sugary equivalent of:
+You're writing the syntax-sugary equivalent of:

 auto-editor example.mp4 --edit "(audio 0.05 #:stream 0)"